 November is National Hospice and Palliative Care Month, an occasion when care programs around the country are encouraged to educate their local communities about what services they offer and make it easy for people to learn more.

-Home health services for hospice clients can include everything from regular massages from a massage therapist which can relieve muscle pain, to visits from a social worker who can help with some of the complex financial and estate paperwork that needs to be addressed at this time of life.
+Home health services for hospice patients can include everything from regular massages from a massage therapist which can relieve muscle pain, to visits from a social worker who can help with some of the complex financial and estate paperwork that needs to be addressed at this time of life.

 Clients can also work with their provider or other medical staff to find the right balance of pain relief and the ability to function so they can try to treasure remaining time with loved ones.